Functional Programming (H) - Examinable

 an error

-9. What is the result of evaluating the following expression?
+29. What is the result of the expression

 (\x -> 1) 2